-In sub Saharan Africa, many girls and women do not have access to appropriate menstrual health management methods that are effective comfortable and safe to use.
-As a result, girls and women resort to using low quality methods including strips of cloth, tissue paper, school exercise books, pieces of sponge torn from mattress, backcloth and others.
+In sub-Saharan Africa, many girls and women do not have access to appropriate menstrual health management methods that are effective comfortable, and safe to use.
+As a result, girls and women resort to using low-quality methods including strips of cloth, tissue paper, school exercise books, pieces of sponge torn from the mattress, backcloth, and others.
 (Acharya et al.2006; APHRC, 2010 Khan et al, 2005; Mason t al 2013; Tellier et al 2012)

-The Sustainable Development Goals (SDGs) have indirect reference to Menstrual Health Management (MHM) under the water/ sanitation and education goals.
-It is also related to the other SDGs of gender equality, environment and health.
+The Sustainable Development Goals (SDGs) have an indirect reference to Menstrual Health Management (MHM) under the water/ sanitation and education goals.
+It is also related to the other SDGs of gender equality, environment, and health.

 Managing menstruation is still a global issue especially in Africa where 1 in 5 girls drop out of school because of failure to manage menstruation.

-During the dissemination meeting, findings from a study on school Girls’ use of reusable menstrual cups in Gulu District were shared.
+During the dissemination meeting, findings from a study on school Girls’ use of reusable menstrual cups in the Gulu District were shared.
 The study involved girls between 13-17 years which comprised of P5-P7 pupils.
-Some of the challenges registered were; fearing the unknown and mastering the technique, adapting and adhering to hygiene guidelines and fear of losing the cups.
-The greatest concern however was acceptability of this method especially by parents in line with virginity of their daughters.
-Need therefore arises in training of the technique, knowledge sharing to get family and peer support to create trust.
+Some of the challenges registered were; fearing the unknown and mastering the technique, adapting and adhering to hygiene guidelines, and fear of losing the cups.
+The greatest concern, however, was the acceptability of this method especially by parents in line with the virginity of their daughters.
+Need therefore arises in the training of the technique, knowledge sharing to get family and peer support to create trust.

-The meeting ended with a team work activity to develop next steps for Menstrual cups in Uganda which involved way forward to the recommendations and issues raised from concluded research and participants input.
+The meeting ended with a teamwork activity to develop the next steps for Menstrual cups in Uganda which involved way forward to the recommendations and issues raised from concluded research and participants’ input.